cosmosking2050/API/1.3/README.md

 <code>POST Request</code> - with XML data passed inside an 'xml' variable.

+There is one way of receiving API callbacks:

+<code>POST XML</code> - to the Postback URL defined in your Account's API Settings page.

 <h3>Authentication</h3>

 Authenticating your API call can be done in two ways: